sandeeppnz/2020_SQLPerformance/README.md

 - Adding a command (this runs a execution):
 SET Statistics IO ON
 SET Statistics TIME ON

-* Should be careful with DML (updates and delete statements)
+* Should be careful with DML (updates and delete statements).
+This is going run the queries.

 - Pay attention to the Logical reads (a read of a page): when sql server has to read a page from memory or disk to process the statement
 - 12023 x 8 KB data to process as shown below: